 Polar Body: During oogenesis, when the ovum undergoes meiosis, polar bodies are formed as byproducts of cell division.
 These small, non-functional cells contain genetic material but eventually degenerate, leaving the ovum with the necessary genetic material for fertilization.

 The structure of the ovum is designed to protect and support the development of the embryo after fertilization.
-It contains the genetic material required for the formation of a new individual.
+It holds the genetic information necessary for creating a new organism.
 The zona pellucida and follicular cells play critical roles in the process of fertilization by guiding the sperm to the ovum and aiding in its penetration.

 Picture courtesy: Image by brgfx on Freepik